aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 ## Embedding Fonts in Adobe PDF Format

-Aspose.Words also enables you to control how fonts are embedded into the resulting PDF documents.
+Aspose.Words also allows you to control how fonts are embedded into the resulting PDF documents.
 Fonts need to be embedded into any Adobe PDF document to ensure that the document can be correctly rendered on any machine (see more details about font rendering in the section ["Using TrueType Fonts"](/words/cpp/using-truetype-fonts/)).
 By default, Aspose.Words embeds a subset of fonts used in the document into the generated PDF.
 In this case, only the glyphs (characters) used in the document are saved to PDF.

 ### When to Use Full Fonts and When to Subset